The-Mad-Noodle/QMK-Mad-Noodle-KeyPads/README.md

 1. Vist [QMK's Github](https://github.com/qmk/qmk_firmware) and clone or download current release
-<sup>Optional (If your QMK is not up to date with the current release)
+<sup>Optional (If your local QMK is not up to date with the current release)
-2. Place the entire `qmk_firmware` in the directory you plan on working out of
+2. Place or clone the `qmk_firmware` folder into the directory you plan on working out of.
 3. Copy the entire `/QMK-Mad-Noodle-KeyPads/themadnoodle` folder to `qmk_firmware/keyboards` directory of the QMK firmware folder you just downloaded

 Then you're good to go! <br>